-Walking is an excellent way to burn calories and provides a number of health benefits and even better, it doesn’t cost a penny.
+Walking is an excellent way to burn calories.
+It provides a number of health benefits and even better, it doesn’t cost a penny.

-Sustrans, the UK charity that makes it easier for people to walk and cycle, advises that adults should take part in 2.5 hours of moderate activity per week, but current physical activity levels in the UK are low with only 40% if men and 28% of women meeting these minimum recommendations.
+Sustrans, the UK charity that makes it easier for people to walk and cycle, advises that adults should take part in 2.5 hours of moderate activity per week.
+Current physical activity levels in the UK are reported to be low.
+Only 40% if men and 28% of women meeting these minimum recommendations.

-With this in mind, we take a look at some simple tips as to how we can fit walking into our daily routine, helping us to achieve the recommended amount of exercise a week.
+With this in mind, we take a look at some simple tips as to how we can fit walking into our daily routine.

 - Ditch the car and walk instead.
 For short trips to the shops, work or school, walking is an ideal way to get active.